 “You have to have one if you’re in the dating game, especially when you’re not very good at playing.”
 She kept her gaze on Brad and Destiny who chatted with another couple at the door of the venue.

-“There is nothing good about a break-up, that’s for sure,” Hugh said, watching them, too.
+“There is nothing good about a break-up, that’s for sure,” Hugh said, joining Rory in

 She nodded.
-“It’s short for Aurora, but no one calls me that.”
+“For Aurora, but no one calls me that.”

 “It’s a beautiful name.
 Aurora was the princess in Sleeping Beauty, correct?”